 Who Are You Writing For – Creating Your Reader Profile

-Here is a list of questions to ask yourself about the audience you want to focus on:
+Here is a list of questions to ask yourself so you can identify your audience and know what they need:

 Where does your ideal reader hang out?